vespaquinn/MetagenomicBinning/README.md

+# Context of this workflow
+This workflow was created in 2023 by Quinn Coxon as a semester project as part of the Masters Programme "Bioinformatics and Computational Biology" joint between the universities of Fribourg and Bern, Switzerland.
+It was produced under the supervision of Prof. Dr. Irene Adrian-Kalchhauser and Prof. Dr. Claudia Bank, in order to analyse the metagenomic data produced by a large scale study on microbial diversity in recirculating aquaculture systems (RAS) in switzerland.
+More information about the data this workflow was designed for can be found [here](https://doi.org/10.1186/s40793-023-00459-z).
+If you have any questions or run into any issues with the workflow, I can be contacted at: quinn.coxon@unifr.ch.

 # Metagenomic Binning with DASTool

 DAS Tool is an automated method that integrates the results of a flexible number of binning algorithms to calculate an optimized, non-redundant set of bins from a single assembly.
 More information on DASTool can be found here https://github.com/cmks/DAS_Tool.